jerryhgladinet/newdocs/admin/new_admin/settings.rst

 In the DLP settings you can manage:

-* **Client Access Policy** – control whether users can download, print or sync files; restrict access to specific networks or devices; and enforce remote wipe on lost devices【143794239499119†screenshot】.
+* **Client Access Policy** – control whether users can download, print or sync files; restrict access to specific networks or devices; and enforce remote wipe on lost devices.
-* **Sharing policies** – define rules for external sharing (e.g. require passwords for share links or disallow public links)【143794239499119†screenshot】.
+* **Sharing policies** – define rules for external sharing (e.g. require passwords for share links or disallow public links).
-* **Watermark** – apply watermarks to documents viewed via the web portal to deter screenshots【820686683126474†screenshot】.
+* **Watermark** – apply watermarks to documents viewed via the web portal to deter screenshots.
-* **Shared Objects** – view and manage all externally shared files and folders【820686683126474†screenshot】.
+* **Shared Objects** – view and manage all externally shared files and folders.
-* **DLP Events** – review events that triggered DLP policies and take action【820686683126474†screenshot】.
+* **DLP Events** – review events that triggered DLP policies and take action.

 Notifications
 -------------